Skip to Content

 Urinary Incontinence in Women

 If you have bladder issues, you're not alone.
-Urinary incontinence is a common condition that affects millions of women every year.
+Bladder issues are common, affecting millions of people every year.

+Urinary incontinence is described as the inability to hold urine in the bladder voluntarily.
 Incontinence may be a minor issue for some people.
-But for others, it's a major problem that affects all aspects of their everyday life.
+But for others, it's a major problem affecting every aspect of their daily lives.

 Often, embarrassment and shame prevent people from seeking care for urinary incontinence.
 But you don’t have to deal with incontinence or “just live with it.”
 Bladder issues, like many other health concerns, are easier to treat the earlier you detect the problem.